tomonocle/miscellany/management.md

 - What you've said hasn't been understood until proven otherwise
 - Criticise in private, praise in public
 - When you don’t create things, you become defined by your tastes rather than ability.
 Your tastes only narrow and exclude people.
 So create.
+- Hire for values fit and culture add

 BIG O NOTATION
 --------------